Shaman (Marvel Comics): Powers and abilities

 During his initial training with the spirit of his grandfather, Shaman underwent intensive physical and mental training and discipline.
 He gained the understanding of the Sacree medicine men was able to concentrate to the point of not just thinking of objects, but feeling or knowing them in order to draw them out of his medicine pouch.
 He was also able to run at full speed through the forest without disturbing the wildlife that lived there.

 Shaman, as a fully trained doctor, also has knowledge of anatomy and intricate surgical and medical procedures.
-Before his training as a mystic, he was referred to as the best surgeon in Canada.
+Before his training as a mystic, he was a surgeon in Canada.

 Shaman is a magic-wielder who carries a medicine bag which contains a pocket dimension known as the Void.
 He can summon all manner of physical and mystical objects and potions from the bag.

 Following his vision quest, Shaman gains the power to beseech spirits to fulfill his requests.
 He cannot force the spirits to obey.
 In this incarnation, Shaman carries a "spirit staff," which glows when he summons the spirits.
 He wears an "eagle helm," which can transform into an eagle which serves as his familiar spirit.

 Shaman can levitate by manipulating ambient mystical energy, and fly riding the winds.
 He seemed to be mostly adept at flying vertically.

 When Shaman takes on the role of Talisman, he acquires the power to command natural spirits to do his will.
 He can manipulate vast mystical energy for a wide variety of effects.
 He has since relinquished these powers.